-With a prefeasibility study now in the bag Stonegate Agricom (ST-T) is on track to do something that no other junior has done in the phosphate space for a very long time.
+With a prefeasibility study in the bag, Stonegate Agricom (ST-T) is on track to do something that no other junior has done in the phosphate space for a long time.

-“We will be the first merchant phosphate rock operation put into production in North America in a generation,” says Mark Ashcroft, the company’s president and chief executive.
+“We will be the first merchant phosphate-rock operation put into production in North America in a generation,” says Mark Ashcroft, the company’s president and chief executive officer.
 “Everything else that’s been built has been owned by the integrated producers.”

 That zone, Stonegate says, will supply the production of 10 million tonnes of phosphate rock.

-And while a second zone, known as the Upper Phosphate Zone, is closer to surface and boast greater widths than the Lower Zone, it is the high grade of the Lower Zone that has catapulted it into a place of priority.
+And while a second zone, known as the Upper Phosphate zone, is closer to surface and boasts greater widths than the Lower zone, it is the Lower zone’s high grade that has catapulted it into a place of priority.

-The company does plan to have crusher on site, just to ensure that no large clumps get shipped out, but for the most part once ore is mined it will be in a small pebble sized form that is fit for shipping.
+The company plans to have a crusher on site to ensure that no large clumps get shipped out, but for the most part ore will be mined in a small, pebble-sized form that is fit for shipping.

 And the shipping aspect is also a big advantage for the project.
-Since end users in the phosphate market generally pay for the shipping, Paris Hill will enjoy an advantage with North American end users.
-Rather than paying for shipping from Morocco — which is the world’s second largest producer of phosphate behind China — they will have a much closer-to-home supply source.
+Since end-users in the phosphate market generally pay for the shipping, Paris Hill will enjoy an advantage with North American end-users.
+Rather than paying for shipping from Morocco — which is the world’s second-largest phosphate producer, behind China — they will have a much closer-to-home supply source.

-A future mine at the site is expected to have a 14-year mine life with production reaching more than 800,000 tonnes per year in the third year and more than 1 million tonnes in the fifth year.
-But those numbers could shift upwards with more positive results from an ongoing drill program.
+A future mine at the site is expected to have a 14-year life, with production reaching more than 800,000 tonnes per year in the third year, and more than 1 million tonnes in the fifth year.
+But those numbers could shift upwards, with more positive results from an ongoing drill program.

-Cash operating cost are estimated to come in at US$72.99 per tonne of saleable product, which Ashcroft says, will place the project in the mid-range in terms of industry cash costs.
+Cash-operating costs are estimated at US$72.99 per tonne of saleable product, which Ashcroft says will place the project in the mid-range in terms of industry cash costs.

-Those metrics helped to generate an after-tax NPV of US$179.4 million using an 8% discount rate with an internal rate of return of 27%.
+These metrics help generate an after-tax net present value of US$179.4 million using an 8% discount rate, with a 27% internal rate of return.

-The Lower Zone has proven and probable reserves of 10 million tonnes grading 29.4% P2O5 and measured and indicated resources of 22.3 million tonnes grading 20.1% P2O5.
+The Lower zone has proven and probable reserves of 10 million tonnes grading 29.4% phosphate (P2O5), and measured and indicated resources of 22.3 million tonnes grading 20.1% P2O5.

-Stonegate plans to update its resource estimate in the second half of 2012.
+Stonegate plans to update its resource estimate in this year’s second half.

-And while the pre-feasibility study focused on the Lower Phosphate Zone that doesn’t mean the company has forgotten about the Upper Phosphate Zone as it plans to have a resource estimate out on the zone early in second half of this year.
+While the prefeasibility study focused on the Lower Phosphate zone, the company has not forgotten about the Upper Phosphate zone, and plans to have a resource estimate out on the zone early in this year’s second half.

-Ore from the Upper Zone would need to be processed to concentrate grades but, Ashcroft says it could have as much as 60 to 80 million tonnes of production potential.
+Ore from the Upper zone requires processing to reach concentrate grades, but Ashcroft says it could hold as much as 80 million tonnes of production potential.

-Paris Hills hosts a sedimentary phosphate deposit that is one of the highest-grade deposits in the world and is the highest-grade deposit in the Americas.
+Paris Hills hosts a sedimentary phosphate deposit that is one of the highest-grade deposits in the world — and the highest-grade deposit in the Americas.

-The pre-feasibility study estimates total project life-of-mine capex of US$238.7 million, including US$24.1 million for contingency.
-That amount includes initial project capex of US$149.2 million, which will take it to the end of the third year of production and US$89.5 million of sustaining capital expenditures for the remaining mine life.
+The prefeasibility study estimates total project life-of-mine capital expenditure of US$238.7 million, including US$24.1 million for contingency.
+This amount includes initial project capex of US$149.2 million, which could last until the end of third-year production, and US$89.5 million of sustaining capital expenditures for the remaining mine life.